Piezoelectric Haptic Actuators

 Feel the difference with innovative, high definition haptic solutions

 Haptic actuators are revolutionary, next-generation haptics technology with the unique ability to provide localized bodily sensations and tactile effects currently unavailable with any other product in the market.
-These flexible and versatile actuators can be used in a broad range of applications including AR/VR, wearables, sports training, gaming controllers, as well as visionary products of the future that leverage human-computer interaction.
+These flexible and versatile actuators can be used in a broad range of applications including AR/VR, sports training, gaming controllers, as well as visionary products of the future that leverage human-computer interaction.
 With this thin and flexible piezoelectric film technology, designers can add the sense of touch to the surface of products providing:

 - Localized, independent sensations that enhance user experience

 - Programmable, customizable effects providing a unique range of sensations

 Haptic actuators are similar in operation to ceramic piezo-electric devices but instead of being made from relatively large and heavy ceramic materials, they are made from flexible polymer film materials that result in very thin actuators.
 They can be driven using a microcontroller, amplifier, and feedback loop mechanism that when stimulated with different waveforms, a variety of high-definition, localized tactile sensations can be created.

 |Operating voltage||212 @ 150Hz||Vpp|

 |Frequency Range||10 - 500||Hz|